 While hot wallets are software wallets, cold wallets are hardware wallets that store the digital keys to your account in a device that’s only connected to the internet when you’re making transactions (picture something like a thumb drive).
 This limited connectivity ups the security factor of this type of wallet, but there’s usually higher costs attached.
-Cold wallets typically go for between roughly C$65 and C$260.
+Cold wallets, such as the Ledger Nano, typically go for between roughly C$65 and C$260.

 Can you use cryptocurrency to buy things?

 The whole point of any currency is to be able to exchange it for stuff you need or want.
 A bank account full of Canadian dollars, for example, wouldn’t be very useful if you couldn’t use some of those dollars to buy a new laptop for school or pay for a movie ticket on the weekend.
 So, can you use crypto the same way?
 Not quite—or not yet, at least.
 Which doesn’t mean you can’t buy some things with crypto.
 For example, you can purchase NFTs (that’s non-fungible tokens, and they’re one-of-a-kind or very limited-run items, often works of art, that exist primarily in the digital world).
 Some online retailers (often the kind that sell pretty expensive stuff, like luxury watches) also accept crypto.
 Tech companies like Microsoft accept purchases in crypto, and Canadian e-commerce platform Shopify is also equipped to let retailers accept crypto as a form of payment if they choose to.